Ruthwik-3556/TaskFlow/README.md

 # TaskFlow - Full-Stack Task Management and Collaboration Platform

-TaskFlow is a full-stack task management and collaboration platform that allows authenticated users to create projects, manage tasks, track progress, add comments, and upload task attachments.
+TaskFlow is a full-stack task management and collaboration platform designed to provide a practical Trello-like workflow for managing projects and tasks.

+It supports authenticated users, project organization, task tracking, comments, file attachments, search, filtering, pagination, and a RESTful backend API.

-The application is built using React, Node.js, Express.js, and PostgreSQL, with JWT-based authentication and a RESTful backend API.
+The application is built with React, Node.js, Express.js, and PostgreSQL.
+JWT is used for authentication and bcrypt is used for secure password hashing.

 ## Live Demo